 1. Eases Heart Burns

-So next time your heart gives you trouble, go for a watermelon treat and you’ll be fine!
+So next time your stomach gives you trouble, go for a watermelon treat and you’ll be fine!

 2. Reduces Swelling In Feet And Hands